 All memory is individual, unreproducible—it dies with each person.
 What is called collective memory is not remembering but a stipulating: that this is important, and this is the story of how it happened, with the pictures that lock the stories in our minds.

 Photographs and images are, like people, witnesses.
 Those who document for our benefit and speak for our ears.
 For those who carry this burden of witness know all too well they cannot affect how we feel.
-Not really.
-It also falls on us to look, seek, and learn.
+It falls on us to look, seek, and learn.

 Visual imagery is still monumentally important.
 I use the word “monument” deliberately.
 I remember going to the Holocaust Memorial in Boston when it opened.
 You walk single file through pillars and over grated lights, and the experience is supposed to remind you of gas chambers.
 Of course, they can’t remind us of anything because we have no memory of it.
 They invoke in us a feeling of terror that kickstarts our empathy.
 Hopefully.
-But will that still have an effect in fifty years?
+But will it have power in fifty years?
 One hundred?
-1
+3

 Ultimately, the limits of feeling are just that: feeling.
 Feeling is not knowledge.
 As Sontag reminds us, the dead don’t care about the living, and the living will never understand the dead, and this impasse, breachable by death or near death, just is.
-2We don’t exist when we die.
-Sontag closes the book:
+4We don’t exist after we die.

 We don’t get it.
 We truly cannot imagine what it was like.
 We can’t imagine how dreadful, how terrifying war is; and how normal it becomes.
 Can’t understand, can’t imagine.
 That’s what every soldier, and every journalist and aid worker and independent observer who has put in time under fire and had the luck to elude the death that struck down others nearby, stubbornly feels.
 And they are right.

-Without understanding, is there any way to avoid reenacting atrocities?
+Is there any way to avoid reenacting atrocities without knowledge?